kreitje/hms-testimonials/readme.txt

 3. Sidebar demonstration

 == Changelog ==

+= 2.1.0 =
+* Added Read More settings
+* Added a new field to testimonials to specify your own read more link on an indvidual basis.

+= 2.0.12 =
+* Template output now filters more data

+= 2.0.11 =
+* Fixed several CSRF (Cross Site Request Forgery) vulnerabilities.
+Thank you RogueCoder for finding them and disclosing them responsibly.
+* Fixed several XSS (Cross Site Scripting) vulnerabilities.
+Thank you RogueCoder for finding them and disclosing them responsibly.
+* Added HTMLPurifier library

+= 2.0.10 =
+* Fixed a bug where content was being sent before a redirect causing a blank page.

 = 2.0.9 =
 * Added the ability to toggle between using a div or a blockquote for the testimonial text